Outline#

 Pointers#

 Every type in C has a corresponding pointer type.
 A ‘pointer’ is C’s terminology for a memory address.
 Recall that memory is divided into a number of byte or word-sized locations.
 Each such location has an address.
 C is unique in that it gives the programmer the ability to manipulate both the address and the contents of any memory location.
 Therefore, if you have a pointer to a variable, you have the memory address of that variable.
 Recall in assembly the use of labels.
 Pointers and labels are similar in the sense that both contain a memory address.
 C pointers are real variables that exist at run-time (i.e., when the program runs).
-Learn this statement by heart:
+In summary:

 A pointer is a variable that contains the address of a variable.